nZEDb/nZEDb/README.md

-nZEDb automatically scans the usenet similar to the way google search bots scan the internet.
-It does this by collecting usenet headers and temporarily storing them in a SQL database.
-It provides a web-based front-end providing search, browse and programmable (API) functionality.
+nZEDb automatically scans usenet, similar to the way google search bots scan the internet.
+It does this by collecting usenet headers and temporarily storing them in a database until they can be collated into posts/releases.
+It provides a web-based front-end providing search, browse, and programmable (API) functionality.

 This project is a fork of the open source usenet indexer newznab plus: https://github.com/anth0/nnplus